piuma/pylibs-slide/slide/slides.md

 -
 #### pysftpserver: Features

- * Possibility to automatically jail users in a virtual chroot environment as soon as they login.
+ * Possibility to automatically jail users in a virtual chroot environment as soon as they login
- * Possibility to automatically forward SFTP requests to another server.
+ * Possibility to automatically forward SFTP requests to another server
- * Compatible with both Python 2 and Python 3.
+ * Compatible with both Python 2 and Python 3
- * Fully extensible and customizable (examples below).
+ * Fully extensible and customizable (examples below)
- * Totally conforms to the SFTP RFC.
+ * Totally conforms to the SFTP RFC
 ---
 ## lxml